NTULyonSec/pwn_workshop_ntusc/session-1/challenge/README.md

 ```
 ## Challenge Setup
-There's already a start script that I have made that will do the following:
+There's already a setup script (setup.sh) that I have made that will do the following:
-- Remove any instances of the d1_challenge docker image
+- Remove any instances of the d1_challenge container and docker image;
-- Build the docker image based on the Dockerfile
+- Build the docker image based on the Dockerfile;
 - Launch a docker container based on the newly-built docker image.

 For you, all you need to do is just to clone this repository and run the script:
 ```
-cd pwn_workshop_ntusc/d1/challenge; chmod +x setup.sh; ./setup.sh
+cd pwn_workshop_ntusc/session-1/challenge; chmod +x setup.sh; ./setup.sh
 ```

 If all goes well, run the 'docker ps' command and you should see something like this: